yunhanwang1105/yunhanwang1105.github.io/_pages/about.md

 [08.2023] One paper is accepted at the [ICCV 2023 Workshop on AI for Creative Video Editing and Understanding](https://cveu.github.io/).

-[07.2023] I will start my Master's study in Machine Learning at the University of Tübingen from Sep.
-2023.
-See you in Tübingen 🇩🇪.

 ## Selected Publications

 ### Investigation of Architectures and Receptive Fields for Appearance-based Gaze Estimation